ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/floristics-module/floristics-full-and-lite-mapping.md

 ## Conceptual modelling

-The Plot Description module records data about the site for the following feature types:
+The Floristics module records data about the site for the following feature types:

 - plant occurrence